 Although studies have shown that men’s beards do grow faster in summer, there is no evidence to suggest that the hair on your pretty little head does too.
 The only time a female’s hair has been proven to grow faster is during pregnancy, thanks to increased hormones.

 Matty Samaei is one of the most experienced & highly respected practitioners in the non-surgical cosmetic field.
-With a career spanning in excess of 18 years it is conservatively estimated that she has performed tens of thousands of injectable procedures.
 Her elite and discreet business, The Medispa by Matty, based in Sydney, strongly reflects Matty’s philosophy and absolute commitment to the highest levels of safety and expertise.